icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/flow-control.md

 ## Stream data flow control

-Slic does provide stream level flow control.
-The sending of data on a stream must block if the peer can't read fast enough this data.
+Slic provides stream level flow control.
+The sending of data on a stream must block if the peer can't read from it fast enough.
 Slic stream flow control is similar to [HTTP/2 stream flow control][http-stream-flow-control].

 A flow control window defines the amount of data the receiver is willing to accept.
 A sender must stop sending data over the stream once the window is full.
 Sending more data is a protocol error.
 The sender can resume sending data only after